SysBioInra/RBApy/README.rst

 For more detailed instructions on usage, please refer to the RBApy website https://sysbioinra.github.io/RBApy/.

-Put the SBML file containing the GSMM of your organism of interest in the `input` directory and fill in the parameter file `input/params.in`.
+Put the SBML file containing the Genome Size Metabolic Model (GSMM) of your organism of interest in the `input` directory and fill in the parameter file `input/params.in`.
 Then open a console at the root of the repository and run: